hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter24.md

 To learn more about the theory of queueing systems, generally referred to as `queueing theory`, you can consult the references cited in the bibliographical notes.

-The best way to spend the money to achieve the maximum number of transactions per second.
+The best way to spend the money is to achieve the maximum number of transactions per second.
 A reduction of 1 I/O per second saves:
 $$
 (price\ per\ disk\ drive)/(access\ per\ second\ per\ disk)
 $$